Travel Policies/Guidelines

 Travel Authorization

-• All trips must be preapproved by the traveler’s account manager.
-For over the max justification, Melissa Tulip's signature must be obtained.
-For out of state travel, the Vice President's signature must be obtained.
-Traveler should verify that the account manager has also provided an account number at time of signature.
-All appropriate signatures must be obtained on the T-1 prior to airfare, lodging, or registrations being purchased by the traveler.
+- All trips must be pre-approved by the traveler’s supervisor and account manager.
+For out of state travel, the Vice President's signature must also be obtained.
+Over the max justifications should be signed by the traveler, account manager, and the Vice President for Administration.
+Over the Max Justification forms should be completed PRIOR to the trip.
+Traveler should verify that the account manager has also provided an account number on the T1 at time of signature.
+All appropriate signatures must be obtained on the T-1 prior to any purchases being made on the travel card.

 Air Travel

-• Our University uses the services of Child Travel New York.
+- Our College uses the services of Child Travel New York.
 Contact information is as follows:

 Child Travel New York PS66730